apux/apux.github.io/source/2015-04-13-directory-structure-conventions-in-rspec-and-minitest.markdown

 In our example we have just one file, but in a real project it would be a big problem.

 Fortunately, we have an alternative.
-We can execute our test file specifying in the command line where ruby must look for the required files.
+We can execute our test file by specifying in the command line where ruby must look for the required files.
 With our initial structure, we can execute the test this way.

 ```
 [fizz_buzz_minitest]$ ruby -I lib test/fizz_buzz_test.rb